mbmccormick/mbmccormick.github.io/_posts/2011-09-14-install-windows-8-on-a-google-cr-48.md

 	<li>Lastly, enable bluetooth with <a href="https://docs.google.com/leaf?id=0B9rTgRm4OkZwNWI4ZmMyOTUtYmZmOC00ODQ0LWExY2YtNTZjMmIyOTZiYTg5&amp;hl=en" target="_blank">Atheros Bluetooth</a>.</li>
 </ol>
 </div>
 Most of the hardware works out of the box, with the exception of the drivers listed above.
 My device was reporting a Windows Experience Index of 2.2 and the OS was running very smoothly, with Metro UI loading properly.
 One <strong>important</strong> tip is that because the Google Cr-48 does not have a Windows key, you will need to press either the Search key or CTRL + ESC to return to the start menu when using the Metro UI.
-Please report any problems that you are having to me via Twitter.

 <br />
 <br />

 To restore your Cr-48 back to the default Chrome OS, follow this <a href="http://support.google.com/chromeos/bin/answer.py?hl=en&answer=1080595" target="_blank">Recovery Guide</a> from Google.
+Feel free to get in touch with me about any questions or concerns via Twitter.

 </div>